-Agricultural production contracts are agreements between producers and contractors, typically agricultural commodity processors, that detail an arrangement for raising agricultural commodities.
-These contracts usually identify the production practices to be used, identify the party responsible for supplying the required resources, and specify the quantity, quality, and method of payment for the product.
-Farmers and ranchers utilize production contracts as a tool to manage the risks inherent in agricultural production, and agribusinesses employ production contracts to manage risk and to control expenditures.
+Agricultural production contracts are agreements between producers, like farmers, and contractors, like ag businesses, for agricultural commodities.
+These contracts usually identify the production practices to be used, identify the party responsible for supplying the required resources, and specify the quantity, quality, and method of payment for the commodity.
+Farmers and ranchers utilize production contracts as a tool to manage the risks inherent in agricultural production.
+Agribusinesses employ production contracts to manage risk and to control expenditures.
 The legal implications of production contracts are unique to each jurisdiction because the law of each state governs their interpretation.
 In addition, variations in terms and language contained in individual production contracts make each one distinct.

 Producer Benefits and Disadvantages

 Production contracts can provide farmers and ranchers with many benefits and disadvantages.
-Risk reduction is a principal benefit of these production contracts because payment for commodity production is outlined in the contract and therefore predetermined.
+Risk reduction is a principal benefit of these production contracts because payment for commodity production is predetermined and outlined in the contract.
 Assuming that the contract terms are fulfilled, this removes the uncertainties of traditional open agricultural markets and guarantees a market for production.
 In addition, prices under production contracts may be above market rates.

-Another benefit is that capital requirements may be reduced because the elements of production, for example, seeds or livestock, are owned by the processor, and the producer does not expend resources to acquire them.
-The stable income under contracts provides lenders with reassurance so that lending capital is more readily available.
-Some processors even provide financing directly to their producers.
+Another benefit of production contracts is that capital requirements may be reduced because the elements of production, for example, seeds or livestock, are owned by the contractor, and the producer does not expend resources to acquire them.
+The stable income under contracts reassures lenders that lending capital is more readily available.
+Some contractors even provide financing directly to their producers.

-Information and technology are often available from processors to producers under production contracts.
-Certain biotechnology or genetically superior breeds or varieties may only be available to producers that sign production contracts as contracting companies limit access in an attempt to protect their investments and their intellectual property rights in these technologies.
-Processors also provide technical information or production support and advice to producers through advisors and consultants.
+Information and technology are often available from contractors to producers under production contracts.
+Certain biotechnology or genetically superior breeds or varieties may only be available to producers that sign production contracts because contracting companies limit access in an attempt to protect their investments and their intellectual property rights in these technologies.
+Contractors also provide technical information or production support and advice to producers through advisors and consultants.